| name | bazinga-db |

 Auto-initialization: The database will be automatically initialized on first use (< 2 seconds).
 The script detects if the database doesn't exist and runs the initialization automatically, creating all tables with proper indexes and WAL mode for concurrency.

-No manual initialization needed - just invoke the skill and it handles everything.
+No manual path configuration or initialization needed - just invoke the skill and it handles everything.

 Step 1: Parse Request